naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 It's not some formal process where we spend an uncomfortable amount of time in our teammates personal space -- instead, it's more like a game of football, where we huddle between plays to strategize before we execute some chunk of work.

 The need for discrete chunks of IC time is very real in the workplace.
-It's been talked about at great length in the book "Deep Work" By Cal Newport, and many companies have [independently verified](https://www.google.com/search?q=no+meeting+day+policy) that having distraction-free blocks for developers has yielded impressive productivity gains (duh!).
+It's been talked about at great length in the book "Deep Work" By Cal Newport, and many companies have [independently verified](https://www.google.com/search?q=no+meeting+day+policy) that having distraction-free blocks for developers has yielded impressive productivity gains. (duh!)

-But this is another area where Remote teams really benefit.
+This is another area where Remote teams really benefit.
 For most non-parents, the home workspace is much more distraction-free than the office workplace.
 There isn't as much of an interest or need for water cooler chit-chat, and external distractions in the office such as a birthday or firing aren't nearly as disruptive.
 We don't need to pretend to be busy, because we're being  more carefully scrutinized on our output than our effort.

 #### Continuous Design Approach is inefficient, impossible to measure, prone to getting off track, and "enormously expensive" to customers